Linaro/lava/doc/v2/dispatcher-testing.rst

  $ python -m unittest lava_dispatcher.pipeline.test.test_basic.TestPipelineInit.test_pipeline_init

  $ python -m unittest -v -c -f lava_dispatcher.pipeline.test.test_basic.TestPipelineInit.test_pipeline_init

+The call references the path to the python module, the class and then the test function within that class.
+To run all tests in a class, omit the function.
+To run all tests in a file, omit the class and the function.

 Sets of tests can also be executed from the :file:`./ci-run` script of ``lava-dispatcher`` as well::